minimo6caracteres/tyron/CONTRIBUTING.md

   > More info in [Community](/community/README.md), and please keep in mind tyron's [code of conduct](/CODE_OF_CONDUCT.md) while contributing :high_brightness:

+### Pull requests
-3. Once you've made your contributions and file edits, go to [your tyron repository's homepage](./tyron) and in the upper left, click
+3. Make your contributions and go to your tyron repository's homepage - in the upper left, click tyron in 'yourUsername/tyron'.
+You'll see a **New pull request** button, then **Create pull request**, give it a title, comment and confirm.
+Once your contribution is merged with tyron's repository, you'll see your username in tyronNetwork/tyron contributors.
+That's it, you've become a **tyron contributor**! :zap: Thank you very much!